ORaaS Orbit Determination Demo

 Go to the Demo, the Run Definition tab is active.
 You are ready for your first run: input the initial orbit, upload your measurements file and click on the Launch Orbit Determination button.

-You can also populate the form with one of our examples (see below) to get a quicker insight on how it works.
+Even simpler, you can also populate the form with one of our examples (see below) to get a quicker insight on how it works.

 Click on the Runs tab at the top of the window.
 Your run appears in the list.